Interview with James

 Having lived most of his life on Scotland's remote Outer Hebrides islands, James loves sharing the rugged beauty of his homeland with others.
-As a guide for Rick Steves' Europe, James leads our Scotland itineraries, including our new Heart of Scotland tour.
-He also captures Scotland's dramatic scenery through photography.
+As a guide for Rick Steves' Europe, James leads both of our Scotland itineraries: Heart of Scotland and Best of Scotland.
+In addition to being an expert tour guide, James is quite accomplished with a camera, capturing Scotland's dramatic scenery through his photography.

 Tell us a bit about your background.
 How did you get into guiding?